TykTechnologies/tyk-docs-hugo/tyk-docs/content/tyk-cloud/environments-&-deployments/monitoring-usage.md

 {{< img src="/img/cloud/tyk-cloud-monitoring-filtering-by-date.png" alt="Monitoring Metric Filtering" >}}

-And you can see the metrics broken down per environment & a list of the top 5 control and cloud data planes
+Here you can see the metrics broken down per environment and a list of the top 5 control and cloud data planes.

 {{< img src="/img/cloud/tyk-cloud-monitoring-break-down.png" alt="Monitoring Metric break down" >}}